By Katri Hurskainen | HappyOrNot

 Customers don’t interact with channels, they interact with brands.
 When you measure and analyze CX across all touchpoints, you’ll be able to deliver a smooth shopping experience that entices customers to return to your store.

 Want more tips for happier customers?
-Sign up for our 5-day training course “5 Days to Happier Retail Customers” and start creating a better in-store shopping experience with customer feedback!
+Download “The Ultimate Retailer’s Checklist: 5 Secrets to Happier Customers” and start creating a better in-store shopping experience with customer feedback!